Browse our guides or talk to our team.

 Learn more about identifying your project’s stakeholders in our blog, What is a Stakeholder Map? >>

 Whether your team plans to use Confluence as a collaborative workspace or as a knowledge repository, you’ll find tons of features that make it stand out.
-Be sure to implement a few Confluence best practices and your team will be creating, sharing, and updating meaningful content in no time.
+Be sure to implement a few Confluence best practices or follow our Confluence guide and your team will be creating, sharing, and updating meaningful content in no time.

 Regardless of your primary use case, adding images and diagrams is a great way to increase engagement within Confluence.
 Gliffy Diagrams for Confluence is the top-selling diagramming solution for Confluence, allowing you to create, share, and edit diagrams without leaving Confluence or logging into a separate tool.
 Start a free trial and see why over 18 million users love diagramming with Gliffy in Confluence.